-1 Evidence of industry experience in a registered Dental Technology Laboratory must be provided with the application.
+Written evidence of industry experience in a registered Dental Technology Laboratory must be provided with the application or an accumulation of work experience collated as a portfolio.

 Students are required to formally apply in the third term of their third year of study should they wish to be considered for the BTech programme.
 Application forms for this qualification are available from the Faculty Office of the Faculty of Health Sciences.